Plants collected on this Expedition

 - 1United States National Arboretum, 2The Morris Arboretum of the University of Pennsylvania, 3Longwood Gardens, 4Nanjing Botanical Gardens

-On September 6, 1994, a group of botanists, all members of North American China Plant Exploration Consortium (NACPEC) traveled from America to China.
-They joined Chinese colleagues on a five-week expedition to collect plants on Wudang Shan, Hubei.
-This location was chosen because of its incredibly rich flora and temperate climate.
+On September 6, 1994, a group of botanists, all members of North America-China Plant Exploration Consortium (NACPEC) traveled from the United States to China.
+They joined Chinese colleagues on a five-week expedition to collect plants on Wudang Shan, Hubei Province, a location chosen because of its incredibly rich flora and temperate climate.

-This expedition was organized by Professor He Shan An, the Director of Nanjing Botanic Garden.
+The expedition was organized by Professor He Shan An, Director of Nanjing Botanic Garden.
 The American participants included Peter Del Tredici of the Arnold Arboretum of Harvard University, expedition leader Paul Meyer of the Morris Arboretum of the University of Pennsylvania, Kevin Conrad of the U.S. National Arboretum, and R. William Thomas of Longwood Gardens.
-Botanists Mao Cailiang and Hao Riming, and assistants Lii Yi and Zang Qifa participated from the Nanjing Botanical Garden.
-The trip logistics were organized by Deng Zhidong, the director of the Science and Technology Committee of Dang Jiang Kou City.
-He was assisted by Zen Jiafu.
-NACPEC was founded in 1991 to facilitate the exchange of plant germplasm and knowledge between North America and China.
+Botanists Mao Cailiang and Hao Riming (郝日明), and assistants Lu Yi and Zang Qifa participated from the Nanjing Botanical Garden.
+The trip logistics were organized by director Deng Zhidong of the Dangjiangkou City (丹江口) Science and Technology Committee.

 Wudang Shan is famous for its important role in the history of the Ming Dynasty, Taoism, and martial arts.
-Hundreds of thousands of tourists visit the Pillar-of-Heaven Peak located on Wudang Shan.
-Paths guide the visitors and limit their impact on the lush surrounding forest.
+Hundreds of thousands of tourists yearly visit the highest point on the mountain, Tianzhu Feng (天柱峰, Heaven-Supporting Pillar).
+Paths guide visitors and limit their impact on the lush surrounding forest.
 Crops and woodlots dominate the lower elevations.
-Above 2958 feet (900 meters), in steep hard-to-reach areas, undisturbed forests were located.
+Above 2958 feet (900 meters), in steep hard-to-reach areas, the team found undisturbed forests.

-The Americans flew into Hong Kong and then onto Nanjing.
+The American team members flew to Hong Kong and then on to Nanjing.
 They were met at the airport by Mao Cailiang and Hao Riming from the Nanjing Botanic Garden.
 The next day they visited the Nanjing Botanical Gardens to learn about their facilities and living collections.

-The next day they departed for Wuhan by air.
-From Wuhan, the following day they traveled to Danjiangkou City in a minivan.
-The modern road passed through intensely farmed lands growing a variety of food crops.
+The following day they departed for Wuhan by air.
+From Wuhan, they traveled to Danjiangkou City, Hubei by van.
+On the way, the modern road passed through intensely farmed lands growing a variety of food crops.
 They stayed the night in Danjiangkou, then left for Guan Shan the next day.
 When they arrived in Guan Shan, local officials welcomed them warmly and told them that they were the first westerners to ever visit the village.

-The team was awakened at 6:00 am by a loudspeaker just outside of their hotel.
-After breakfast, they departed to the trailhead.
-Notable taxa Taxon: In biology, a taxon (plural taxa) is a group of one or more populations of an organism or organisms seen by taxonomists to form a unit. they collected on this outing were castor aralia (Kalopanax septemlobus), Taiwan crepe myrtle (Lagerstroemia subcostata), and Manchurian catalpa (Catalpa bungei), considered by Peter Del Tredici to be the most beautiful of all Catalpa species.
-After a 10 mile (16 kilometer) hike in the mountains, they returned to the village for dinner and seed cleaning.
+The team was abruptly awakened at six in the morning by a loudspeaker just outside of their hotel.
+After breakfast, they departed for the trailhead for what would be a 10 mile (16 kilometer) hike in the mountains.
+Notable taxa Taxon: In biology, a taxon (plural taxa) is a group of one or more populations of an organism or organisms seen by taxonomists to form a unit. they collected on this outing were castor aralia (Kalopanax septemlobus), Taiwan crepe myrtle (Lagerstroemia subcostata), and Manchurian catalpa (Catalpa bungei), considered by Peter Del Tredici to be the most beautiful of all the Catalpa species.
+On their return to the village, they dined and spent the evening cleaning seeds.

 The next day they made their way to a collecting location north of Guan Shan.
-They drove to a 2378 feet (725 meters) peak and then hiked down into a valley passing heavily coppiced forest.
-The farther they descended, the more mature trees they found.
+They drove up a 2378 foot (725 meter) peak and then hiked down into a valley past heavily coppiced forests.
+The farther they descended, the more mature trees they encountered.
 There they collected Chinese juniper (Juniperus chinensis), Fortunearia sinensis, Pistacia chinensis, and Chinese gooseberry (Actinidia chinensis).
-In wild A. chinensis, also known as Kiwi fruit, the fruits are about half the size of cultivated varieties.
+In the wild, the fruits of A. chinensis, known commercially as Kiwi fruit, are about half the size of cultivated varieties.

 Wednesday the 14th was spent in transit back to Wudang Shan City.
-That afternoon the team visited the Ming Palace and in the evening they were treated to a banquet.
-The next day, heavy rain precluded any field collecting, so the team clean and dried specimens.
-They did some shopping in the afternoon and karoke singing after dinner.
-In spite of the continuing rain, on the 16th they visited some palace ruins and temples on Wudang Shan and then returned to Wudang Shan City in the evening.
+That afternoon, the team visited the Ming Palace and in the evening they were treated to a banquet.
+The next day, heavy rain precluded any field collecting, so they cleaned and dried specimens.
+In spite of the continuing rain, on the 16th they visited palace ruins and temples on Wudang Shan and then returned to Wudang Shan City in the evening.

-After two days of rain, the sky was finally blue, and it was time to go collecting again.
-The team packed their bags and relocated to a guest house on a peak on Wudang Shan.
-There they found tabletop pine (Pinus tabulaeformis) with many cones, but when one of the cones was cut open, the seeds were found to be sterile.
-Growing in the shade of this species of pine, were Maries azaleas (Rhododendron mariesii).
-As they explored further, they found more interesting shrubs.
+After two days of rain, the sky was finally blue, and it was time for the team to return to the field.
+That morning, they packed their bags and relocated to a guest house on a peak on Wudang Shan.
+Nearby they found tabletop pines (Pinus tabulaeformis) with many cones, but when one of the cones was cut open, the seeds were found to be sterile.
+Growing in its shade, were Maries azaleas (Rhododendron mariesii).
+As the team explored further, they found more horticulturally interesting shrubs.
 The collections from this area included Deutzia grandiflora, Girald’s forsythia (Forsythia giraldiana), and Stephanandra chinensis.

-The team further explored the Wudang Shan ridge, setting out early in the morning each day.
-On the 18th, they collected seed from the smooth redbud (Cercis glabra), some plants reaching about 49 feet (15 meters).
-Adjacent Euptelea pleiosperma also yielded seed, which look like that of elms.
-Snakebark maple (Acer davidii) made an appearance on a rocky ledge with Henry maple (Acer henryi), Lindera glauca, and others.
-Some other discoveries that day were rough-leafed hydrangea (Hydrangea villosa) and the endangered Emmenopterys henryi.
+The team continued their explorations of the the Wudang Shan ridge, setting out early in the morning each day.
+On the 18th, they collected seed from the smooth redbud (Cercis glabra), some plants of which stood about 49 feet (15 meters) tall.
+Adjacent Euptelea pleiosperma also yielded seed.
+Snakebark maples (Acer davidii) made an appearance on a rocky ledge with Henry maples (Acer henryi), Lindera glauca, and others.
+Other discoveries that day were rough-leafed hydrangea (Hydrangea villosa) and the endangered Emmenopterys henryi.
 The latter stood 65 feet (20 meters) tall.
-Lilies were found in abundance.
-Toad lilies (Trycityrtis macripoda) were numerous, and grew about 4 feet (1.2 meters) tall.
+Lillies were found in abundance.
+Four foot high toad lillies (Trycityrtis macripoda) were numerous.
 Dry stems of giant lilies (Cardiocrinum sp.) were observed as well.

 On the 19th, they set off on the tourist trail up the Wudang Shan range.
-Because it was a tourist trail, they were not permitted to collect.
-However, soon after leaving the hotel area, they spotted wheel wingnut (Cyclocarya paliurus).
-In the afternoon, they left the tourist path onto a narrow and treacherous path down the north slope, where they collected Meliosma flexuosa and Eleuthercoccus henryii (formerly Acanthopanax henryi).
+Because it was a tourist trail, the team was not permitted to collect.
+In the afternoon, they left the tourist routes onto a narrow and treacherous path down the north slope, where they collected Meliosma flexuosa and Eleuthercoccus henryii (formerly Acanthopanax henryi).

-They collected beech viburnum (Viburnum erosum), and later bumalda bladdernut (Staphylea bumalda), which they found growing on a moist depression in the hillside.
+In a moist depression in the hillside, they collected beech viburnum (Viburnum erosum), and later bumalda bladdernut (Staphylea bumalda), which they found growing there.
 Nearby was a a paperbark maple (Acer griseum) with three stems.
 Just above, on a ridge, they spotted a Henry chinquepin (Castanea henryi).
 Although similar to Chinese chestnut (Castanea mollissima), their fruits contained only one nut each.

 September 20 – Hubei Horticulture Heaven

-The foggy, drizzly, and humid day of collecting began about 8:00 am.
+The foggy, drizzly, and humid day of collecting began about eight in the morning.
 Although the group spotted many large and interesting trees like a huge Stewartia, Japanese raisintree (Hovenia dulcis), and paperbark maple (Acer griseum) early in the hike, they could not reach their seeds because of the great height.
 Drought earlier in the season also rendered the seed infertile.

 After lunch, the group continued their trek.
 On an abandoned agricultural terrace, they collected Zanthoxylum molle.
-Next, Mr. Hao found a 60 foot (20 meters) tall specimen of snakebark maple (Acer mono), which unfortunately bore no seed.
+Next, Hao Riming found a 60 foot (20 meter) tall specimen of snakebark maple (Acer mono), which unfortunately bore no seed.
 Nearby they located a Henry maple (Acer henryi) that had seeds.
 This was the first fruitful tree of this species that they had seen on the mountain.

-Then they collected Chinese witch-hazel (Hamamelis mollis) from on a rocky ridge, and nearby from a shrub of Sinowilsonia henryi growing in the dense understory.
+On a rocky ridge, they collected Chinese witch-hazel (Hamamelis mollis), and from a nearby shrub of Sinowilsonia henryi growing in the dense understory.
 Specimens were collected, but seed was not available.
 Phoebe bournei was further down the trail, a broadleaf evergreen tree.